 Patricia McBride & Jean-Pierre Bonnefoux Center for Dance

-At Innovative Works you will experience contemporary ballets by three unique choreographers – Charlotte Ballet Resident Choreographers Sasha Janes and Dwight Rhoden are joined by Robyn Mineko Williams, a three-time Princess Grace choreography award winner and former colleague of Artistic Director Hope Muir at Hubbard Street Dance Chicago.
+This Season’s performance includes new ballets by Charlotte Ballet Resident Choreographer Sasha Janes and Robyn Mineko Williams, a three-time Princess Grace choreography award winner and former colleague of Artistic Director Hope Muir at Hubbard Street Dance Chicago.
+Stay tuned…a third choreographer will be announced this fall!

 DANCING WITH THE